itsziget/docker-go-examples/projects/hello-web/README.md

   This is one of the cases when disabling CGO helps even if we don't have embedded C source code or anything which requires CGO enabled, since the dependencies could require it.
+  If we don't need those parts of the dependencies, then we can get rid of them.